Montreal, September 20, 2023

 2. Keep everyone and everything at least 3 m away from a medium-voltage line.

-3. Be sure that nothing touches the low-voltage lines (including the lines connected to the service entrance of your home).
+3. Also be sure that nothing touches the low-voltage lines (including the lines connected to the service entrance of your home).
 Even though they’re insulated, the sheathing may be cracked or damaged.

 Never go near medium-voltage lines.
-These lines are located at the top of poles and are often confused with surge arresters.
-They are thin metal wires without an insulated sheath.
-They are mounted on insulators, which look like small porcelain bowls.
+These lines are located at the very top of the pole and are often confused with surge arresters.
+They are thin metal wires without an insulated sheath and are mounted on insulators, which look like small porcelain bowls.
 These unsheathed lines may look harmless, but they are extremely dangerous!

 Just below the medium-voltage lines are the low-voltage lines.
 These are the lines that connect houses to the power system.
 The term “low-voltage lines” may make it sound like they aren’t dangerous, but they are!
 They can transmit hundreds of amperes, enough to cause serious injury.